 Helps baccalaureate nursing students shift their focus from illness-oriented care to health and wellness promotion.
 Students are introduced to content about assessment for wellness and intervention for health promotion throughout the life span.
+Open to all majors.

 NSG 317 Teaching Strategies in Health Care